Hoyg/Java-CI-CD-with-Jenkins/README.md

 ## Exercise 4: Configure Azure Web App and Azure MYSQL database connection

-After provisioning the Azure Web App and MYSQL database on the Azure portal, you have to configure the application's connection strings to point to the  Azure MYSQL database inorder to pull the data.
+After provisioning the Azure Web App and MYSQL database on the Azure portal, you have to configure the application's connection strings to point to the  Azure MYSQL database in order to pull the data.

 1. Click open the created *Azure Web App* on the Azure portal and click **Application settings** in the app's blade.